-I am always looking for new innovations in lacrosse to try out.
-Pre-cut tape, multi-sized diamonds in a piece of mesh, and various different materials for shafts are all new and exciting ideas.
-Being able to experiment with new products is always a blast, but a recent product has really stood out.
-This product is the Head Rock, a weighted attachment to improve your stickwork.
+I am always looking for innovations in lacrosse to try out.
+Pre-cut tape, multi-sized diamonds in a piece of mesh, and various materials for shafts are all new and exciting ideas.
+Trying out new products is always exciting, but there’s one in particular that has really caught my attention lately.
+It’s called the Head Rock, and it’s a weighted attachment that you can add to your lacrosse stick head in order to improve your stickwork.

-Weighted sticks are not a new idea and this concept is popular in most sports.
+Weighted sticks are a familiar idea that is prevalent in most sports.
 It is the same idea as a resistance band for lifting or a donut on a baseball bat.
 The added weight should help with power, speed, and control.
-This is a sound idea, but not many people have done it successfully for lacrosse.
-There are weighted shafts and attachable weights for your shaft, yet Head Rock attack the idea in a completely new way.
+This is a sound idea, but only a few people have done it successfully for lacrosse.
+There are weighted shafts and attachable weights for your post, yet Head Rock attacks the concept in a completely new way.

 Weighted shafts and stick attachments do help with power, but weighted shafts are expensive and using wood or sand more practical.
 The attachments worry me constantly because I don’t expect them to stay on the stick.
 Honestly, they scare me a little.
 This is where the Head Rock comes in to save the day.